Save 5-15% of your marketing budget with no negative impact on growth

 About the author: prior to launching Entropy Alex led the UK & Ireland Media & Marketing Services team at Unilever where he managed the Marketing Services team across their portfolio.

 We’ve run the ZBB programme for various organisations including Unilever and Danone.

 Zero Based Budgeting (ZBB)

-We specialise in Zero Based Budgeting for all aspects of marketing communications – media, digital and creative and production.
+We specialise in Zero Based Budgeting for all aspects of marketing and eCommerce.

 What is Zero Based Budgeting?

 Many organisations are looking at a ZBB approach to their organisation due to the massive effect Covid-19 has had on their businesses and the wider economy.